phadtaya/MITWHOI-ApplCoding/IntroPoseidon.md

 Then, type in your password.

 Pro tips:
 - Options can be added after ssh to make it has extra function.
 For example, I add -Y (or -X) to allow ssh to open my display if I want to see some result via `ncview`.
-(See on-screen demonstration.)
+(See on-screen demonstration.) !!
+For Mac, X11 is needed for this option.
+If you don't have it, please use only ssh without this option during this class.

 `ssh -Y <username>@poseidon.whoi.edu`